How to Convert CSV Rows to Columns Online: A Complete Guide to Transposing Data, Vertical Analysis, and Reformatting Spreadsheets

 T4,22.8,47,1013

 No software required.
 You do not need Excel, Google Sheets, or a Python environment.
-The tool on wtools.com runs entirely in the browser and gives you results in seconds.
+The tool on wtools.com runs in the browser and gives you results in seconds.

-Data Analysis and Reporting
+Data analysis and reporting

-API and Integration Preparation
+API and integration prep

-Teaching and Documentation
+Teaching and documentation

-Database Migration
+Database migration

-Quality Assurance
+Quality assurance

-Edge Cases to Keep in Mind
+Edge cases to keep in mind

 - Quoted fields with commas: If a cell value contains a comma and is wrapped in quotes (e.g.,